DataDog/integrations-core/ecs_fargate/README.md

 ```text
 "pidMode": "task"
 ```
-Use the `AWS Fargate` Containers facet in the Live Processes page or enter `fargate:ecs` into the Filter bar to filter processes by ECS.
+To filter processes by ECS, use the `AWS Fargate` Containers facet or enter `fargate:ecs` in the search query on the Live Processes page.

 ## Out-of-the-box tags